UNSW-Redback-Racing/AV-NMP-Perception/README.md

 ![image](https://user-images.githubusercontent.com/29827456/135599351-25c5b187-0db6-46e7-b277-8d6cf6f5bf68.png)

 ## Submission
 Fork this repository, and clone it.
 Then work through the three stages.
 We have provided a basic Python script which just visualises a pcd file for you using Open3D.
 The final submission should contain all your project files and be able to visualise it (you can just visualise them using the libraries).
-You also have to submit a small document (no more than a page) on how you tuned your pre-processing algorithms (downsampling, cropping, ransac, etc.).
+You also have to submit a small document (no more than 2 pages) on how you tuned your pre-processing algorithms (downsampling, cropping, ransac, etc.).
 Include this as a pdf in your repository.

 ## Useful Links